Additional Info - Biosafety

 - Packaged, labeled and shipped if relocating to a laboratory off site.
 Note: Only personnel that are trained to ship hazardous materials can package and ship these items.
 Our office provides shipping training at no cost for employees of USF and its affiliates (Moffitt, VA, ACH, etc.).
-You can register for this course on the registration page.
+You can register for the Shipping Training Course.
 If you will not be transferring your biohazardous materials, ensure that they are decontaminated and disposed of.

 - Material Transfer Agreements (MTAs) Please note that Biological specimens (cell lines, human, mouse tissues, infectious agents) that you plan to relocate from USF may require a Material Transfer Agreement (MTAs).
 For the specifics relating to MTAs please contact Patents & Licensing or Edita Dautovic.
 If an MTA is needed it must be in place prior to the relocation of the samples/specimens.
 Please be aware that MTAs can take several weeks to complete.
 Therefore this should be initiated as soon as possible.

 - Remove All Biohazardous Waste & Sharps - transfer or decontaminate specimens.
 If you have a large amount of biological material to dispose of, contact the Environmental Health and Safety and to request extra biohazard waste bins.

 - Decontaminate all liquid biohazard waste by adding bleach to a final concentration of 10% and allowing it to sit ample time prior to disposal down the drain followed by copious amounts of water.